sdsc-hpc-students/hpc-training-2020/week3/README.md

 follow instructions on "How to use Comet's GPU nodes"

-# Obtain interactive shared GPU node on SDSC Comet (3h allocation)
+# Obtain interactive shared GPU node on SDSC Comet
 `getgpu`

-This will launch the command
+The command below will launch the command

 ```
 srun -t 00:30:00 --partition=gpu-shared --nodes=1 --ntasks-per-node=7 \